kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 ### §17.21   Adjudicative Process for protests.

-\(a\) Other than for the resolution of preliminary or dispositive matters, the Adjudicative Process for protests will be commenced by the ODRA Director pursuant to §17.17(e).
+\(a\) Other than for the resolution of preliminary or dispositive matters, the Adjudicative Process for protests will be commenced by the ODRA Director pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.17   Initial protest procedures.|§17.17]](e).

 \(b\) The Director of the ODRA shall appoint a DRO or a Special Master to conduct the adjudication proceedings, develop the administrative record, and prepare findings and recommendations for review of the ODRA Director.